-Whenever possible, Liferay 6.1 generates previews of documents added to the Documents and Media library.
+Whenever possible, Liferay 6.2 generates previews of documents added to the Documents and Media library.
 Out of the box, Liferay only ships with Java-based APIs to generate previews for documents.
 The only tool available that is 100% Java and has a compatible license to be distributed with Liferay is PDFBox.
-From a vanilla installation of Liferay 6.1, if you upload a PDF file to the Documents and Media portlet, Liferay will process the PDF in a separate thread to generate a preview.
+If you upload a PDF file to the Documents and Media portlet, Liferay generates a preview for the PDF in a separate thread.
 This process may last only a few seconds for a small file.
-The larger the file is, the longer it takes.
+The larger the file, the longer it takes.

-The first time you run a conversion like this, look for a console message that indicates something like the following:
+The first time you run a conversion like this, look for the following console message:

 Liferay is not configured to use ImageMagick for generating Document Library

 previews and will default to PDFBox.
 For better quality previews, install